JohnErnsthausen/roc/docs/smith-comments-for-issues.md

 5.

-P2 Show show how ROC fits into a typical context
+P2 Show how ROC fits into a typical context

-*6.
+6.

 What you gave are some potential contexts in which ROC could be used.
 This information could go into the previous section.
 What we want in this section is the background needed by a user